uvarc/workshop-dsi/am-lab.md

 - - -

-# EC2 - Elastic Compute Cloud
+# Create and Bootstrap an Instance

 1. Log into the **AWS Console** using the account given to you in class.
 2. From the SERVICES tab in the upper-left corner, select the **EC2** service.